ajish-thomas/mal/README.md

 **2. Mal is a learning tool**

-**3. My fork for learning.
+**3. My fork for learning.**

-See the link for [make-a-lisp processguide] actual project.
+See the link for [make-a-lisp https://github.com/kanaka/mal] actual project.